erogluorhan/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 and global weather data :cite:`raijin`.
 The GeoCAT team is in charge of the software development of Project Raijin, which mainly consists of implementing visualization and analysis functions in the SPE to be executed on native grids.
-While doing so, GeoCAT is also responsible of establishing an open development environment, clearly documenting the implementation work, and aligning the deployments with the project milestones as well as SPE requirements and specifications.
+While doing so, GeoCAT is also responsible for establishing an open development environment, clearly documenting the implementation work, and aligning deployments with the project milestones as well as SPE requirements and specifications.

-To realize the aforementioned functionalities, GeoCAT created the Xarray-based Uxarray package :cite:`uxarrayrepo` to recognize unstructured grid models through partnership with the geoscience community groups.
+GeoCAT has created the
+Xarray-based Uxarray package :cite:`uxarrayrepo` to recognize unstructured grid models through partnership with the geoscience community groups.
 UXarray is built on top of the built-in Xarray Dataset functionalities while